 These tours culminated with Theremin's arrival in the U.S. for a prolonged stay, where he performed publicly for the first time at the Metropolitan Opera House in January 1928.
-At first, theremin instruments remained limited to just a few that Leon Theremin personally made, and Theremin himself trained a small group of musicians in the art of playing them.
+At first, Theremin's instruments were limited to just a few that the inventor himself personally made.
+Theremin then trained a small group of musicians in the art of playing them.

 Although various factors contributed to the demise of the RCA Theremin as a manufactured item, a possible contributor may have been its high cost, in combination with the big stock market crash (

 Black Thursday), a mere ten days after RCA's public debut of the instrument.
-Another significant miscalculation on the part of RCA was the perception that the theremin was easy to play.
+Perhaps the most significant miscalculation on the part of RCA was the perception that the theremin was easy to play.

 Anyone who can carry a tune can play the Theremin! […] nothing more complicated than waving one's hands in the air!, boasted the advertising.

 In reality, while anyone who moves their hands near the antennas of a theremin can cause it to alter its sounds, relatively few people possess the innate musicality required to play the instrument on pitch, let alone with nuance of expression.
-A good sense of relative pitch is a prerequisite to playing the instrument effectively, and as with any other instrument, practice is essential to a pleasing technique.
+For melodic playing, a good sense of relative pitch is a prerequisite, and as with any other instrument, practice is essential to a pleasing technique.

 RCA ceased production of the theremin after a very limited pilot production run of only 500 instruments in total, making them among the rarest manufactured electronic devices of any kind.
-To put this in perspective, in 1932, the year after the last documented sale of a new RCA Theremin, RCA (as just one of many manufacturers) was producing 9,000 radios per day.
-To date, only approximately 102 surviving RCA Theremins from the sole original production of 500 are known to exist.
+To put this in perspective, in 1932, the year after the last documented sale of a new RCA Theremin, RCA (as just one of many manufacturers) produced 9,000 radios per day.
+Currently, only 114 RCA Theremins are known to survive.